VFPX/PEMEditor/README.md

 *   PEMEditor.chm in the Documentation folder

 ## Changes
+### Version 7.41.07, released 2023-02-06

+* Removed GoToDefinition V1 from PEMEditor (actually, just the creation of the Thor tool) since V2 is now a separate VFPX project.

 ### Version 7.41.05, released 2022-10-30

 * PEM Editor now supports member names up to 128 characters (previously, it cut off names at 60 characters).